openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Adjusts the ofRectangle to match the passed-in ofRectangle.
 It will use the ofAspectRatioMode to scale the ofRectangle, and will use the use the alignment anchor parameters to position the rectangle.

-Assuming the ofRectangle as the Subject and the passed-in ofRectangle as the Target:

-__ofAspectRatioMode Options:__

-- `OF_ASPECT_RATIO_IGNORE`  : Sets the Subject rectangle's width and height to match those of the Target.
-- `OF_ASPECT_RATIO_KEEP`    : Resizes the Subject rectangle to completely fit within the Target rectangle.
-- `OF_ASPECT_RATIO_KEEP_BY_EXPANDING` : Resizes the Subject rectangle to completely enclose the Target rectangle.

-__ofAlignHorz Options:__

-- `OF_ALIGN_HORZ_IGNORE` : Does not perform any horizontal alignment.
-- `OF_ALIGN_HORZ_LEFT`   : Uses the left edge of the rectangle to horizontally anchor the alignment.
-- `OF_ALIGN_HORZ_RIGHT`  : Uses the right edge of the rectangle to horizontally anchor the alignment.
-- `OF_ALIGN_HORZ_CENTER` : Uses the center of the rectangle to horizontally anchor the alignment.

-__ofAlignVert Options:__

-- `OF_ALIGN_VERT_IGNORE` : Does not perform any vertical alignment.
-- `OF_ALIGN_VERT_TOP`    : Uses the upper edge of the rectangle to vertically anchor the alignment.
-- `OF_ALIGN_VERT_BOTTOM` : Uses the bottom edge of the rectangle to vertically anchor the alignment.
-- `OF_ALIGN_VERT_CENTER` : Uses the center of the rectangle to vertically anchor the alignment.

-For an example of how to use ofAspectRatioMode, ofAlignVert, and ofAlignHorz, see the *graphics/rectangleAlignmentAndScaling/* example within the examples directory.

 Parameters: